 The Lodge at Broadway* (£££) is a more affordable option next door to the Lygon Arms.
 Their eight bedrooms are stylish and modern with en-suite bathrooms and tea- and coffee-making facilities.
 There’s no food available but there are plenty of options around Broadway.

-The Horse and Hound Inn* (£££) offers simple pub accommodation, with clean, convenient rooms.
+The Horse and Hound Inn* (£££) offers simple pub accommodation, with five clean, convenient en-suite rooms.
 It’s an amiable place to hang out in the bar over a drink.
-Traditional pub food is available in the evenings, and their filling breakfasts will set you up for a day of walking.
+Hearty pub food is available in the evenings, and their filling breakfasts will set you up for a day of walking.

 Stanton